google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 [](https://weather-pwa-sample.firebaseapp.com/step-05/)

-## Use service workers to pre-cache the app shell
+## Use service workers to pre-cache the App Shell

 Progressive Web Apps have to be fast, and installable, which means that they work online, offline, and on intermittent, slow connections.
 To achieve this, we need to cache our app shell using service worker, so that it's always available quickly and reliably.

 If you're unfamiliar with service workers, you can get a basic understanding by reading  [Introduction To Service Workers](https://developers.google.com/web/fundamentals/primers/service-worker/) about what they can do, how their lifecycle works and more.
-Once you've completed this code lab, be sure to check out the  [Debugging Service Workers code lab](http://goo.gl/jhXCBy) for a more in-depth look at how to work with service workers.
+Once you've completed this code lab, be sure to check out the  [Debugging Service Workers code lab](http://goo.gl/jhXCBy) for a more indepth look at how to work with service workers.

 Features provided via service workers should be considered a progressive enhancement, and added only if supported by the browser.
 For example, with service workers you can cache the app shell and data for your app, so that it's available even when the network isn't.
 When service workers aren't supported, the offline code isn't called, and the user gets a basic experience.
 Using feature detection to provide progressive enhancement has little overhead and it won't break in older browsers that don't support that feature.